cchitsiang/awesome-stars/README.md

 - [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects
 - [riverqueue/river](https://github.com/riverqueue/river) - Fast and reliable background jobs in Go
 - [everywall/ladder](https://github.com/everywall/ladder) - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
-- [bacalhau-project/bacalhau](https://github.com/bacalhau-project/bacalhau) - Compute over Data framework for public, transparent, and optionally verifiable computation
+- [bacalhau-project/bacalhau](https://github.com/bacalhau-project/bacalhau) - Community-driven, simple, yet powerful framework for fast, cost-effective distributed Compute over Data.
 - [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [nearform/initium-platform](https://github.com/nearform/initium-platform) - A set of Kubernetes add-ons with optimal configuration and test coverage to create a day zero platform for your code
 - [Melkeydev/go-blueprint](https://github.com/Melkeydev/go-blueprint) - Go-blueprint allows users to spin up a quick Go project using a popular framework